NFL Draft 2018: Day 2 Grades for Every Pick

 It's rare for a guard to be a high-risk, high-upside prospect, but Smith will either get his quarterback killed by being a step too slow against top defenders or refine his technique and processing speed and become Andrew Norwell.

 The Colts have changed the whole complexion of their offensive line with the selections of Smith and Quenton Nelson.
-When Andrew Luck returns (fingers and toes crossed), he will operate from one of the NFL’s cleanest pockets.
-The biggest issue with this one-two punch of Colts draft picks, however, is that the team is still critically weak at the pass rush positions.
+When Andrew Luck returns (fingers and toes crossed), he will operate from one of the NFL's cleanest pockets.
+The biggest issue with this one-two punch of Colts draft picks, however, is that the team is still critically weak at the pass-rushing positions.

 Grade: B